borrowbot/simple_state_recurrent_model/README.md

 ```

-**A note on security:** For those working in sensitive environments, it is worth noting that loading serialized models involves picking and unpicking objects.
+**A note on security:** For those working in sensitive environments, it is worth noting that loading serialized models involves pickling and unpickling objects.
 This process can be made to execute arbitrary code if a malicious file is injected into the repository's storage for packaged models.

 # Data Format